-tection task, and cost for the clinical outcome identification task) on the training, validation, and test sets.
+Present your results here.
+We expect this to take approximately one half to one page.
+Remember to report the Challenge scores (weighted accuracy metric for the murmur detection task, and cost for the clinical outcome identification task) on the training, validation, and test sets.
 The scores that you receive from us before the conference use the hidden validation set, and the scores that you receive from us after the conference use the hidden test set.
 You can use other metrics to provide insight into your method, but you should clearly report the Challenge scores.

-You should include tables (see Tables 2 and 3) to summarize your results.
+You should include a table (see Tables 2) to summarize your results.
 Follow the guidelines detailed in the methods.
 Comparing your results to others in the field is important, and this should be updated after the final scores are released.
 Please do not change the format of the table, which allows your readers to easily compare your results with other papers.